Top 3 fashion moodboard apps - advice from 500+ designer interviews

 But first, a quick summary:

-Adobe Illustrator - A great generic design tool that is industry standard at this point, but has evoloved much in the past 5 years
+Adobe Illustrator - A great generic design tool that is industry standard at this point, but has a steep learning curve and hasn't evolved much in the past 5 years

-Pinterest - The best image library today and a very useful free source of content, but is rigid and without any of the moodboarding functions a design needs
+Pinterest - The best image library today and a very useful free source of content, but a rigid layout structure and without any of the flexible moodboarding functions a designer needs

 You can also checkout ore other blogs on the topic below 👇